2015 Stock Car Brasil season: Race calendar and results

 The provisional 2015 schedule was announced on 18 November 2014.
 The seventh edition of the Schin Million was held on August 16 in Goiânia; the season was contested over twenty-one races at twelve rounds, with the first round – also to be held in Goiânia – being contested by two-driver entries with wildcard drivers.
-The Ribeirão Preto Street Circuit returned to the series after one year off the schedule, and was be held in April.
+The Ribeirão Preto Street Circuit returned to the series after one year off the schedule, and was held in April.
 Later in the season, it was announced that the race on the Salvador was to be replaced by a race at Curitiba.
 All races were held in Brazil.